 “Liar.”

-He raised a big hand then, wiped her cheek and, as he moved by her mouth, her lips opened and touched him.
+He raised a big hand, wiped her cheek, and as he moved by her mouth, her lips opened and touched him.
 The kiss was soft, tiny, but he felt it.
 His eyes closed and he bit his lip.
 When he let his breath back out and his eyes re-opened, the hunger in them made Olivia’s breath catch in her chest.

-His fingers dropped down to her blouse and, while his eyes remained on hers, he slipped the first white button free.
+His fingers dropped down to her blouse, and while his eyes remained on hers, he slipped the first white button free.
 Then the second.
 And stopped.
 “If you want this, you have to ask for it.
 You’re no coward, Teil.
 Say it.”

-Her proximity to him was the only thing keeping that blouse closed now.
+Her proximity to him was the only thing keeping that blouse closed.
 Olivia’s eyes fell down to his mouth.
 He was so close to her, so close.
 She wanted, ached to have his hands on her.
 “Please…” Please don’t stop.
 Please touch me.
 Please!

-He brushed her cheek with his lips, kissing away those tears.
+He brushed her cheek with his lips, kissing away the tears.
 “Say it.”

 “I c-can’t.”

-His hand slid behind her neck tilting her face up to his.
+His hand slid behind her neck, tilting her face up to his.
 “You want this?
 Tell me.”

 She didn’t think the agony could get worse.
 “Please…”